DrakonZZZ/Resident-evil-api/README.md

 - `GET api/char`: Retrieve first 10 characters in the database and use search query to get details about specific character
 - - `GET api/{characterName}`: Retrieve specific characters in the database and use search query to get details about specific character

+## Upcoming Features
+    - More detailed character wwith stats
+    - other secure endpoint for lore documents

 ## Contributing